La Grange, Illinois: History

-Cossitt set out to build the ideal suburban village – laying out streets, planting trees, donating property for churches and schools, and building quality homes for sale between $2,000–$8000 USD.
+Cossitt set out to build the ideal suburban village – laying out streets, planting trees, donating property for churches and schools, and building homes for sale between 2,000–8,000 US$.
 He also placed liquor restrictions in the land deeds he sold to prevent the village from becoming a saloon town.

 When Cossitt began his development, the area was served by a post office known as Kensington.
-But upon learning of another community already with that name in Illinois, Cossitt decided to name his town in honor of La Grange, Tennessee, where he had been raised as a youth on an uncle's slave plantation.
+Upon learning of another community already with that name in Illinois, Cossitt instead decided to name his town in honor of La Grange, Tennessee, where he had been raised as a youth on an uncle's slave plantation.
 To this day, Kensington remains the name of one of the village's major avenues.

-After the Great Chicago Fire of 1871 destroyed much of that city, thousands of its citizens sought new homes and opportunities far from the city's ills but within a convenient commute.
-La Grange was ideally situated to accommodate them.
+After the Great Chicago Fire of 1871 destroyed much of Chicago, thousands of its citizens sought new homes and opportunities away from the city but within a commutable distance.
+La Grange was one of multiple villages and towns in the surrounding area to receive an influx of these new residents.

-Telephones were first set up by Dr. George Fox in the 1880s for quick communication between his home office and a drug store, enabling him to order prescriptions to be delivered by buggy in a moment's notice.
+Telephones were first set up in La Grange by Dr. George Fox in the 1880s for communication between his home office and a drug store, enabling him to order prescriptions to be delivered by buggy.
 Growing to 52 lines in 1894, it increased twofold to 120 by the next year, and surged to 2,346 by 1921 (36 percent of the population at the time).

 There was a large spike in population is the 1880s and 1890s as the village grew from just over 500 to nearly 4,000 residents, over 600% growth in twenty years.
 The population continued to grow steadily through the 1960s, peaking at 17,814 according to the 1970 census.
 The population declined slightly in the 1970s and 1980s, and has been relatively stable since then.

 Geography

 La Grange is located at (41.807938, −87.873455), about 13 mi west of Chicago.
 The village is roughly flat, only deviating from the elevation of 645 feet by at most ten feet.
-La Grange is surrounded by incorporated places of similar sizes on all sides except to the South West, where the generously named La Grange Highlands are.
+La Grange is surrounded by incorporated places of similar sizes on all sides except to the South West, where the La Grange Highlands are.

 As of 2020, La Grange has a total area of 2.52 sqmi, all land.
 Two major railroad tracks run through the village, including the Burlington Northern Santa Fe, and the CSX/Indiana Harbor Belt lines.

 Some 14,000 years ago, the land under La Grange sat on the western shore of Lake Chicago, a predecessor to Lake Michigan.
 The prehistoric shoreline today is delineated by Bluff Avenue, a north–south street on the village's east side.